 How will Park users and neighbors be impacted during construction?

 During the project, Park users as well as those living in adjacent neighborhoods will see signage indicating work in progress.
 Some of the work areas within the Park will be closed off in order to ensure the safety of the public.
 The newly reforested area on the east side of the project will create a sense of seclusion for the Park and maintain privacy for its neighbors.
 The Seymour Lieberman Exer-Trail and East Memorial Loop Road will remain open throughout construction.
-The existing East Memorial Loop Road will remain open until construction of the new road has been completed.
 Lane closures on both East Memorial Loop Road and Memorial Drive will be necessary during the course of construction, but traffic will be maintained through the Park at all times.

 Like most of Memorial Park, an extensive ecological restoration and conversion process will be required to bring Eastern Glades to fruition.
 These processes often take many years to establish before moving into a maintenance regime.
 Components of the Conservancy’s approach include: